zenasinan/zenasinan.github.io/_posts/2020-01-04-the-sun-is-also-a-star.md

 “It’s just hair, I tell myself.
 Its function is to keep the head warm and protect it against ultraviolet radiation.
 There’s nothing inherently sexy about it.”
 </pre>

-His reaction: Jesus Christ, Spock!
+<i>The English Teacher</i>'s reaction: "Jesus Christ, Spock!
 Calm down!”

 But anyways, enough of that.
 Let’s move on to why this book is pretty great!